October 24, 2018: The average credit card interest rate for new card offers climbed to another all-time high on Wednesday, hitting 17.08 percent.

 In addition to a slightly higher annual fee, the new $495 super premium credit card will offer a higher rewards rate, including a rare 5 point bonus for every dollar spent on restaurant purchases and air travel.
 Many competitors, by contrast, offer just 2 to 3 points for travel and dining purchases.

 The new rewards program will make the Citi Prestige card one of the most lucrative cards available for restaurant spending.
-Previously, the Uber Visa card and Capital One Savor Cash Rewards Credit Card occupied the top slot, awarding restaurant-goers 4 points for every dollar they spent.
+Previously, the Uber Visa card and Capital One Savor Cash Rewards Credit Card occupied the top slot, awarding restaurant-goers 4% cash back for every dollar they spent.

 Citi will also relax the rules around its $250 travel credit, allowing cardholders to use it for any travel purchase, not just airfare.
 The move will make the card more competitive with the Chase Sapphire Reserve card, which also allows cardholders to use their credit on any travel purchase, including rental cars and taxis.